DWORDLARK/challenge_7x7/README.md

 *This application does not check rule 2 !

 This challenge circulated somewhere on-line.

 Implementation of this game as a computer application was also interesting challenge.

-*Source code files of this application are free to use for any development.
+*Source code of this application are free to use for any development.